demarijm/skeleventy/site/index.md

 ---
 layout: home
 meta_title: Home
-meta_description: Skeleventy gives you a rock solid foundation to build fast and accessible static websites.
+meta_description: I build websites for NFT projects that need high level of design customization
-title: 👋🏾 Hi, I'm Demari
+title: 👋🏾 Hi, I'm Demari Miller
-sub_heading: I'm a full stack developer with SMB, startup,  and enterprise experience
+sub_heading: I build websites for NFT projects
 eleventyNavigation:
   key: Home
   order: 1
 ---

+## First time here?
+If this is your first time here, the best way to get oriented is to subscribe to my NFT Branding Bootcamp.
+It's a free six email course to teach you how to make more money with your NFT branding.
+You can jump in here:  [NFT Branding Bootcamp](https://demari.eth)

+Building an NFT Marketplace?
+[Start here](https://demari.eth)

+## Interests
+- Building websites
+- Reading (check out my [book shelf](/books))
+- Smart Contract projects
+- Psychology/Philosophy
+- Personality stuff
-## Features
+##
 - Clean, understated design - a good starting point for a portfolio or blog
 - A minimal build pipeline with [Laravel Mix](https://laravel-mix.com/docs/5.0/basic-example)
 - [Gorko](https://github.com/hankchizljaw/gorko), a smart little Sass-powered utility class generator